 The team at Flight Club clearly know their target audience.
 They’ve branched out from darts to apply their unique mix of high-tech wizardry and alcohol to the game of shuffleboard.
-There are three teched-up versions of the game to play, and a steampunk-art deco bar to celebrate your victory in afterwards… READ MORE
+Get down to Electric Shuffle Canary Wharf or Electric Shuffle London Bridge, and you’ll find three teched-up versions of the game to play, and a steampunk-art deco bar to celebrate your victory in afterwards.

 Numbers?
 It’s 6 people minimum per table, and numbers can go up to 350 if you hire the whole place.

 Four Thieves | Battersea

 Ostensibly, Four Thieves is a pub.
 And yes, you can get drinks here, but that’s really where the resemblance ends.
 Because upstairs you’ll find a bar area filled with retro arcade games, dance mats, VR experiences, karaoke aaand an epic remote control car-racing game.